Events Overview (Windows Forms)

 Event-driven applications execute code in response to an event.
 Each form and control exposes a predefined set of events that you can program against.
 If one of these events occurs and there is code in the associated event handler, that code is invoked.

 The types of events raised by an object vary, but many types are common to most controls.
-For example, most objects will handle a Click event.
+For example, most objects will handle aevent.
 If a user clicks a form, code in the form's Click event handler is executed.

 Delegates are classes commonly used within the .NET Framework to build event-handling mechanisms.
 Delegates roughly equate to function pointers, commonly used in Visual C++ and other object-oriented languages.
 Unlike function pointers however, delegates are object-oriented, type-safe, and secure.
 In addition, where a function pointer contains only a reference to a particular function, a delegate consists of a reference to an object, and references to one or more methods within the object.

-This event model uses delegates to bind events to the methods that are used to handle them.
+This event model uses delegates to bind events to the methods used to handle them.
 The delegate enables other classes to register for event notification by specifying a handler method.
 When the event occurs, the delegate calls the bound method.
-For more information about how to define delegates, see Events and Delegates.

 A multicast delegate maintains an invocation list of the methods it is bound to.
-The multicast delegate supports a Combine method to add a method to the invocation list and a Remove method to remove it.
+The multicast delegate supports amethod to add a method to the invocation list and a method to remove it.

 When an event is recorded by the application, the control raises the event by invoking the delegate for that event.
 The delegate in turn calls the bound method.
 In the most common case (a multicast delegate) the delegate calls each bound method in the invocation list in turn, which provides a one-to-many notification.
 This strategy means that the control does not need to maintain a list of target objects for event notification—the delegate handles all registration and notification.